DraymondHIT/syntactic-constituent-extraction/README.md

 # syntactic-constituent-extraction

-Extract (subject, verb, object) and (subject, modifiers) relations from a sentence using Spacy.
+Extract (subject, verb, object) , (subject, mod) and (verb, mod) relations from a sentence using Spacy.

 ## Installation